render-examples/wrapped-for-linkedin/README.md

 npm run dev
 ```

-### Get your LinkedIn wrapped
+### Get your Wrapped for LinkedIn

 1. Export your [LinkedIn analytics](https://www.linkedin.com/analytics/creator/content/?metricType=ENGAGEMENTS&timeRange=past_365_days) as an Excel file.
-   - See detailed instructions on the [LinkedIn Wrapped landing page](https://linkedin-wrapped.onrender.com)
+   - See detailed instructions on the [Wrapped for LinkedIn landing page](https://linkedin-wrapped.onrender.com)
-1. Upload the file to LinkedIn Wrapped in the browser.
+1. Upload the file to Wrapped for LinkedIn in the browser.
-1. Explore and share your LinkedIn Wrapped dashboard!
+1. Explore and share your Wrapped for LinkedIn dashboard!

 ## 🤝 Contribute